 Fellows practice hands-on democracy and implement campaigns.
 In past years, Fellows have led the largest voter registration drive in Washington State, increased Washington’s youth vote turnout, organized large-scale volunteer events for more equitable voting systems, engaged with thousands of Washingtonians around marriage equality, helped pass a living wage for airport workers, built power for climate justice, and ensured Seattle continues to prioritize affordable housing and services for families at risk of becoming homeless.

 Am I Eligible?

-Bus Fellows come from across the country with a diverse range of experiential and cultural backgrounds, but there are some things they all have in common.
+Bus Fellows come from across Washington state with a diverse range of experiential and cultural backgrounds, but there are some things they all have in common.
 To be a Bus Fellow, you must:

 - Be between 18 and 25 years old.

 - Have a passion for working in a community and a desire to learn about state and local politics.

 - Have strong organizational skills and attention to detail.